xiaowei-seu/MLIPs_for_Tobermorite-GO/Configurations/readme.md

-Atomin configurations for tobermorite 14Å, GO, and tobermorite/GO composite.
+Atomin configurations for tobermorite, GO, and tobermorite/GO composite.